 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-Fixing the US immigration system to make it easier for students trained in Pennsylvania to remain in the country after graduation will be critical: in 2009 almost one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+Fixing the US immigration system to make it easier for students trained in Pennsylvania to remain in the country after graduation will be critical.
+In 2013, more than one in three students earning Master’s or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 In recent years, noncitizens have also earned more than 60 percent of the engineering PhDs granted in the state.

-Foreign born students create jobs for Pennsylvanians and often provide the technological innovations that drive economic growth in the state.
-A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+Foreign-born students create jobs for Pennsylvanians and often provide the technological innovations that drive economic growth in the state.
+A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
 In 2010 more than one in seven STEM workers with an advanced degree in Pennsylvania were foreigners.
 By 2020, Pennsylvania will need to fill 258,610 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.

 Immigration Reform = Economic Growth in Pennsylvania

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Pennsylvania.
 In the Philadelphia and Pittsburgh metropolitan areas, 2007 and 2008 H-1B visa denials cost U.S.-born tech workers as many as 5,859 additional jobs and as much as $96,418,000 in missed wages by 2010.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 16,100 jobs and more than $1.3 billion for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 The new H-1B visas awarded to Pennsylvania between 2010 and 2013 will translate into 25,477 new jobs for U.S.-born workers in the state by 2020.
 REMI estimates that expansion of the H-1B program would result in more than 9,400 jobs and add more than $872 million to Gross State Product by 2014.

 In Pennsylvania, creating a path to citizenship and expanding the high-skilled visa program would add a total of more than $1.1 billion to Gross State Product in 2014.